eclipse-cdt-cloud/cdt-gdb-vscode/CONTRIBUTING.md

 # Contributing to the CDT GDB Debug Adapter Extension for Visual Studio Code

-Thanks for your interest in this project, part of the [Eclipse C/C++ Development Tools project](https://projects.eclipse.org/projects/tools.cdt)
+Thanks for your interest in this project, part of [Eclipse CDT Cloud](https://eclipse.dev/cdt-cloud/).

 The source code can be found in the following repository: https://github.com/eclipse-cdt-cloud/cdt-gdb-vscode